Recreation Management Plans (RMPs)

 RMP Development and Review Process

-- Internal discussions take place between DEC Regional and Central Office (Albany) staff in developing the recreation management plan.
+- Internal discussions take place between DEC Regional and Central Office (Albany) staff in developing a RMP; the recreation opportunities and issues; recreation impacts and influences on the CE property and on any surrounding state lands.

-- DEC planner prepares initial draft RMP and SEQR assessment based on conservation easement language and public input.
+- DEC planner, in consultation with landowner, prepares an initial draft RMP based on conservation easement language and public input.
+A SEQR assessment is completed.

-- Central Office CE Coordinator and DEC ADA Access Coordinator provide comment on initial draft RMP.
-DEC Planner completes proposed draft RMP.
+- Central Office CE Coordinator and DEC ADA Access Coordinator provide comment on the initial draft RMP.
+DEC planner completes proposed draft RMP.

-- Adirondack Park only - DEC planner reviews APA comments and develops a draft RMP.
+- Adirondack Park only - DEC planner reviews APA comments and develops draft RMP.
+The Draft RMP is submitted to Central Office CE Coordinator.

-- Central Office CE Coordinator initiates DEC Executive review and approval to release draft RMP for public comment opportunity.
+- Central Office CE Coordinator initiates DEC Executive review and approval to release draft RMP for a 30 day public comment opportunity.

-- DEC Regional staff develops press release and releases draft RMP for public comment.
+- DEC Regional staff develop press release and release draft RMP for public comment.
 A public meeting is held, if necessary.

-- DEC planner reviews public comments and completes responsiveness document, finalizes SEQR documents and prepares final RMP.
+- DEC planner reviews public comments, completes responsiveness summary and prepares RMP.
+SEQR documents are finalized.

-- Director of the Division of Lands and Forests gives approval and the RMP is adopted.
+- Director of the Division of Lands and Forests approves the RMP.